EcomapTech/EcoDeveloperChallenges/README.md

 ## Known Issues

 - after much trial and error using technologies like Gensim, Word2Vec, Spacy, and others, I struggled to create a function that accurately produces similar words to a given word.
 I was able to create a function that returns similar words, but the results are not very accurate.
 I would like to continue working on this function to improve its accuracy.
-- bug: if you have replaced a word, then delete the replaced word, the original word with the same name will still appear in the search results
+- bug: if you have replaced a word, then delete the replaced word, the original word with the same name will still appear in the search results but the API will not be able to alter it.
+- currently, the API does not interyact with the actual pdf.
+In the future, I would like to add the ability to see results in the pdf, and directly alter the pdf when CRUD is used.

 ## Sources